How Soundgarden’s Fearlessness was Inspired by the Beatles: Exclusive Chris Cornell Interview

-Chris Cornell is back.
-His beard is back, his hair is back, his best band — Soundgarden — is back.
-After a decade of diversions, including his time with Audioslave and a solo album produced by Timbaland (?!?), Cornell has returned to the grunge megaband that made him a superstar.
-We caught up the frontman (and surprisingly great guitar player) while he was out on Soundgarden’s first tour in a dozen years:
+Turns out, you can go home again.
+After a decade of diversions, including time with Audioslave and a solo album produced by Timbaland (?!?), Chris Cornell returned to Soundgarden, the grunge megaband that made him a superstar.

 Why now for Soundgarden?